Aaditri-Informatics/AI-Framework/00-rules.md

 - **Manual**: When human requests re-analysis or approach reconsideration
 - **Session-wide**: Each major phase can trigger a new chain of thought cycle

-## Evidence-Based Human Interaction
+## Confidence-Based Human Interaction

 ### Confidence Assessment Guidelines
-Calculate confidence using evidence-based assessment + modifiers:
+Calculate confidence using baseline + factors + modifiers:

 **Baseline Confidence: 70%** (starting point for all assessments)